zestplugins/ZestCSVConnect/readme.txt

 == Description ==

-Zest Csv Connector is a WordPress plugin that allows you to import and export users using CSV files.
+Zync is a WordPress plugin that allows you to import and export users using CSV files.
 It provides an intuitive interface for managing user data efficiently.

 Key features include: